fbpx

 The disadvantage is that it becomes more cumbersome to move capital between the two asset classes.

-Because of the paperwork involved, time delay, and processing fees, this type of portfolio reallocation is generally not something you want to do more than once or twice a year.
+Because of the paperwork and time involved, this type of portfolio reallocation is generally not something you want to do more than once or twice a year.

 Both, Please!

-american dollar billsNobody said you cannot have the best of both worlds, with both flexibility and asset segregation.
+american dollar billsNobody said you cannot have the best of both worlds, with flexibility and asset segregation.
 We have many clients who maintain a small brokerage account within their IRA LLC that they use to keep a moderate amount of capital in.
-They might keep 3 months of reserve expenses as a minimum, and let it build up to something like $15,000 – $20,000 at maximum.
-Once or twice a year, depending on how much capital they are working with and the rate of return, they will clear the LLC brokerage account down to the minimum threshold and send the balance to a separate IRA.
+Once or twice a year they will send excess cash to a separate IRA.

 The bottom line is that you can keep things relatively simple, while at the same time maximizing the productivity and security of your hard-earned retirement savings.